-Our business plan to utilize the Aethlon Hemopurifier technology is likely to continue to involve contracts with the U.S. Government.
-Many government contracts, typically contain unfavorable termination provisions and are subject to audit and modification by the government at its sole discretion, which subjects us to additional risks.
+Our business plan to utilize the Aethlon Hemopurifier technology may seek to involve contracts with the U.S. Government.
+Many government contracts, typically contain unfavorable termination provisions and are subject to audit and modification by the government at its sole discretion, which would subject us to additional risks should we obtain contracts with the U.S. Government in the future.
 These risks include the ability of the U.S. Government to unilaterally:

-- · suspend or prevent us for a period of time from receiving new contracts or extending existing contracts based on violations or suspected violations of laws or regulations; - audit and object to our contract-related costs and fees, including allocated indirect costs; - · control and potentially prohibit the export of our products; and - · change certain terms and conditions in our contracts.
+- suspend or prevent us for a period of time from receiving new contracts or extending existing contracts based on violations or suspected violations of laws or regulations; - audit and object to our contract-related costs and fees, including allocated indirect costs; - · control and potentially prohibit the export of our products; and - change certain terms and conditions in our contracts.

-As a U.S. Government contractor, we are required to comply with applicable laws, regulations and standards relating to our accounting practices and would be subject to periodic audits and reviews.
+As a former and potential future U.S. Government contractor, we are required to comply with applicable laws, regulations and standards relating to our accounting practices and would be subject to periodic audits and reviews.
 As part of any such audit or review, the U.S. Government may review the adequacy of, and our compliance with, our internal control systems and policies, including those relating to our purchasing, property, estimating, compensation and management information systems.
 Based on the results of its audits, the U.S. Government may adjust our contract-related costs and fees, including allocated indirect costs.
 In addition, if an audit or review uncovers any improper or illegal activity, we would possibly be subject to civil and criminal penalties and administrative sanctions, including termination of our contracts, forfeiture of profits, suspension of payments, fines and suspension or prohibition from doing business with the U.S. Government.
 We could also suffer serious harm to our reputation if allegations of impropriety were made against us.
 Although we have not had any government audits and reviews to date, future audits and reviews could cause adverse effects.
 In addition, under U.S. Government purchasing regulations, some of our costs, including most financing costs, amortization of intangible assets, portions of our research and development costs, and some marketing expenses, would possibly not be reimbursable or allowed under such contracts.
-Further, as a U.S. Government contractor, we would be subject to an increased risk of investigations, criminal prosecution, civil fraud, whistleblower lawsuits and other legal actions and liabilities.
+Further, as a former and potential future U.S. Government contractor, we would be subject to an increased risk of investigations, criminal prosecution, civil fraud, whistleblower lawsuits and other legal actions and liabilities.

-As a U.S. Government contractor, we are subject to a number of procurement rules and regulations.
+As a potential future U.S. Government contractor, we would be subject to a number of procurement rules and regulations.

 Government contractors must comply with specific procurement regulations and other requirements.
-These requirements, although customary in government contracts, impact our performance and compliance costs.
-In addition, current U.S. Government budgetary constraints could lead to changes in the procurement environment, including the Department of Defense's recent initiative focused on efficiencies, affordability and cost growth and other changes to its procurement practices.
-If and to the extent such changes occur, they could impact our results of operations and liquidity, and could affect whether and, if so, how we pursue certain opportunities and the terms under which we are able to do so.
+These requirements, although customary in government contracts, would impact our performance and compliance costs.
+In addition, current U.S. Government budgetary constraints could lead to changes in the procurement environment, including the Department of Defense's initiative focused on efficiencies, affordability and cost growth and other changes to its procurement practices.
+If and to the extent such changes occur, they could affect whether and, if so, how we pursue certain opportunities and the terms under which we are able to do so.